avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 ------------------------

 Module 1 will give you an overview of cholera, the species *Vibrio cholerae*; the main lineages of *V. cholerae*; and the current pandemic lineage of *V. cholerae*, the 7PET lineage.
 The module is divided into four subsections, which may each take you roughly one hour to work through, depending on your own pace.
-While we will explain terms as we go along, we have also included a glossary of key terms at the bottom of this website.
+While we will explain terms as we go along, we have also included a glossary of key terms at the bottom of this webpage.

 Introduction to Module 1.1
 --------------------------